 We're very excited to announce the return of the PQN Art Competition!

 We are looking for artwork submissions from mothers either currently accessing your services, or who have been recently discharged.
-Submissions can be in the form of any visual art that you can scan/take a photo of to email to us, such as paintings, drawings, photography, digital art etc. There is no set theme this year, but here are a few possible themes for inspiration:
+The art competition is a great activity to get mothers involved in.
+Submissions can be in the form of any visual art that you can scan/take a photo of to email to us, such as paintings, drawings, photography, digital art etc. The theme this year is 'Hope and Recovery'.

-Please send all artwork submissions with the owner's first name and artwork title to firstname.lastname@example.org by Friday 8 October 2021.
+Please send all artwork submissions with the owner's first name and artwork title to firstname.lastname@example.org by the deadline Friday 26 August 2022.
 Please ensure you do not include the full name of patients on the submissions, and obtain consent for their first name and artwork title to be displayed.